zorg/zorg-edison/docs/index.md

 An internal method that will be called by a driver class to write a pwm signal to a specified pin on the Intel Edison.

+## `digital_read(pin_number)`
+An internal method that will be called by a driver class to read a digital value from a specified pin on the Intel Edison.

 ## `digital_write(pin_number, value)`
 An internal method that will be called by a driver class to write a digital value to a specified pin on the Intel